skrub-data/skrub/doc/modules/default_wrangling/cleaning_dataframes.rst

 ---------------------------------

-Very often, the first steps in preparing a dataframe for further use involve understanding the datatypes in the data and parsing them into a more suitable format (e.g., from string to number or datetime).
+Very often, the first steps in preparing a dataframe for further use involve understanding the datatypes in the data and changing them into a more suitable format (e.g., from string to number or datetime).

 The |Cleaner| aids with this by running the following set of transformations on